-An Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield Jamison is an intimate look into the havoc that bipolar disorder can wreak.
-The book captures her journey with bipolar disorder, from its emergence in her late teens to the effects it has had on her accomplished career as a clinical psychologist and university professor.
+An Unquiet Mind by Kay Redfield Jamison is an intimate look into the havoc that bipolar disorder can wreak.
+The book captures her journey with bipolar, from its emergence in her late teens to its effects on her accomplished career as a clinical psychologist and university professor.

-The book contains rich descriptions, and is searingly honest with no attempt to gloss over the messy and downright ugly bits of mental illness.
-The author is extremely insightful, and does an excellent job of capturing in words what mental illness feels like.
+The book contains rich descriptions, and it’s searingly honest.
+There’s no attempt to gloss over the messy and downright ugly bits of mental illness.
+The author is extremely insightful, and she does an excellent job of capturing in words what mental illness feels like.
 She described the “particular kind of pain, elation, loneliness, and terror involved in this kind of madness… You are irritable, angry, frightened, uncontrollable, and totally enmeshed in the blackest caves of the mind.”

 Her work as a psychologist impacted how she experienced and managed her illness and its treatment.
 When she first met with a psychiatrist, “the questions were familiar, I had asked them of others a hundred times, but I found it unnerving to have to answer them, unnerving not to know where it was all going, and unnerving not to realize how confusing it was to be a patient.”